 Where does that leave us?
 Given that The Drunkard’s Almanac has never held to the dictum of linear thought or clear logic we’ll turn now to the “bartender’s handshake.”
 Stay with us here, it’ll come together.

-Since it was considered a medicine Fernet Branca was still sold legally in the US during Prohibition.
+Because it was considered a medicine Fernet Branca was still sold legally in the US during Prohibition.
 An espresso with a raw egg yolk folded in and a shot of Fernet Branca was considered an entirely appropriate Italian child’s breakfast before trundling off to school.
-It remained quite popular in the US until sometime in the 1960s when we entered the Dark Ages of drinking, those days of vodka and fruity drinks.
+It remained quite popular in the US until sometime in the 1960s when we entered the Dark Ages of drinking, those days of vodka, sour mix and fruity drinks.